Your e-book has been sent to your email. If you have not received an email please check your spam or enter your correct Email Id.

 In the context of HR, “exit” refers to the process when an employee leaves or resigns from his job position in a company.

-It involves various activities to ensure a smooth transition for both the employee and the organization.
+It involves various activities to ensure a smooth transition for both the employee and the organisation.
 Exit processes may include tasks such as conducting exit interviews to gather feedback, collecting company property from the departing employee, updating records, settling dues or benefits.

 The goal of the exit process is to ensure a positive and respectful departure for the employee, and at the same time allowing the company to manage the transition and plan for future staffing needs.